isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Food from the Heart (FYFS).md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			Food from the Heart (a food distribution programme) distributes food ration packs (dry rations, fresh vegetables, eggs etc) to low-income clients on monthly basis.
-Distribution is done face-to-face at Fei Yue Family Service Centre (Champions Way), clients will come at a specific timing to collect their rations.
+			 The aim of this initiative is to offer monthly distribution of food ration packs like dry rations, fresh vegetables, eggs, etc to low-income clients.<br>
+<br>We are looking for volunteers to pack food rations and distribute to clients at the centre.
 		</td>
 	</tr>
 </table>